iterative/dvc.org/content/docs/command-reference/metrics/diff.md

   target directory and its subdirectories for DVC-files to inspect.
 If there are no directories among the `targets`, this option is ignored.

-- `-t <type>`, `--type <type>` - specify a type of the metric file.
-Accepted values are: `json`.
-It will be saved into the corresponding DVC-file, and used to determine how to handle displaying metrics.
-See `dvc metrics show` for more details.

-  This option will override any `type` and `xpath` values defined in the corresponding DVC-file.
-If no `type` is provided or found in the DVC-file, DVC will try to detect it based on file extension.

-- `-x <path>`, `--xpath <path>` - specify a path within a metric file to show changes for a specific metric value only.
-Should be used if the metric file contains multiple numbers and you want to use only one of them.
-Only a single path is allowed.
-It will override `xpath` defined in the corresponding DVC-file.
-See `dvc metrics show` for more details.

 - `--all` - list all metrics, even those without changes.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

 - `--show-md` - prints the command's output in Markdown table format.

+- `--old` - Show old metric value in addition to the new value.

+- `--no-path` - Don't show metric path in the result table.
+This option is useful when only one metrics file is in use or there is no intersection between the metrics names.

 - `-h`, `--help` - prints the usage/help message, and exit.